German challenger banks: who’s who (and what’s their tech)

 The roots of the bank in Germany is Cortal Consors, a European broker in consumer investing and online trading, owned by BNP Paribas.
 In 2013-2014 it was rebranded and joined different parts of BNP Paribas’ businesses in Europe.
 In Germany, it was merged into Consorsbank.
 In 2016, Consorsbank also absorbed DAB Bank, a German bank that BNP Paribas bought in 2014.

 Digital-only Fidor was founded in 2009, and is based in Munich.
-The bank holds a full banking licence and uses its own in-house developed technology, which it also licenses to other financial institutions (such as Penta Bank – see below) via its technology arm, Fidor Solutions.
+The bank holds a full banking licence and uses its own in-house developed technology, which it also licenses to other financial institutions via its technology arm, Fidor Solutions.

 In 2016, Fidor was acquired by BPCE, France’s second largest banking group, but remained as an independent business.
 However, the relationship did not prove successful and BPCE set out to sell Fidor in H2 2018.
 Fidor’s founder and CEO, Matthias Kröener, left the company in spring 2019.

-In 2017, it partnered with Eight Inc to launch Fidor FinanceBay, its digital marketplace.
+In 2017, it partnered with Eight Inc to launch Fidor Market, its digital marketplace.
 The two firms said they are jointly designing Fidor’s customer experience for the community-based marketplace for financial services.
 The project was initially launched to Fidor’s customers in Germany as a beta test, followed by a global roll-out.
-Fidor FinanceBay is a standalone market infrastructure and white-label solution for distribution partners.
+Fidor Market is a standalone market infrastructure and white-label solution for distribution partners.

-At the beginning of August 2019, Deutsche Bank started digital bank, Fyrst, designed to offer the ‘promise of security’ to freelancers, founders and entrepreneurs as the first digital bank specifically for self-employed workers.
+In August 2019, Deutsche Bank unveiled a standalone digital banking offshoot, Fyrst.
+Deutsche Bank says Fyrst provides the “promise of security” to freelancers, founders and entrepreneurs as the country’s first digital bank specifically for self-employed workers.

 Helsinki-based Holvi, established in 2011, offers a business current account and a debit card, Holvi Business Mastercard.